phillycocoa/website/content/blog/wwdc-2017-stream-event.md

 ---
-date: "2019-05-23T00:12:00-04:00"
+date: "2020-06-22T00:12:00-04:00"
 draft: true
-title: "WWDC 2019 Viewing Event"
+title: "WWDC 2020 Watch Along Events"
 ---

-We'll be holding a local WWDC event for those of us who are not headed out west.
+We'll be holding watch along WWDC events:

-[Join us] (https://www.meetup.com/PhillyCocoaHeads/events/261332359/?rv=me2&_xtd=gatlbWFpbF9jbGlja9oAJDNjYjViNjZiLTU4MzQtNDcxMi05YWE2LTYyZmRiODMyYzU2Zg&_af=event&_af_eid=261332359) from 1:00 to 3:00 PM in the Gallery of IndyHall for a live viewing of Apple's Keynote address for WWDC, the annual Apple Developer conference.
+[Join us in Meetup] (https://www.meetup.com/PhillyCocoaHeads/events/271341904/?rv=ea1_v2&_xtd=gatlbWFpbF9jbGlja9oAJDQ2NWIwMmE2LTNlNWUtNGY5Zi1hZDEwLTEzMDBmNzBjZmVjNQ) from 1:00 to 3:00 PM to watch the WWDC20 Keynote together and participate in a short discussion afterwards.

-Attendance to this event is free, but if you plan to come earlier or stay longer you will need to buying a day pass through Indy Hall to attend.
-We do have a deal for PhillyCocoa members.
-Mention you're here with CocoaHeads and you'll get $10 off the day drop-in rate.
+[Join us in Meetup] (https://www.meetup.com/PhillyCocoaHeads/events/271341904/?rv=ea1_v2&_xtd=gatlbWFpbF9jbGlja9oAJDQ2NWIwMmE2LTNlNWUtNGY5Zi1hZDEwLTEzMDBmNzBjZmVjNQ) from 5:00 to 7:00 PM t to watch the WWDC20 Platforms State of the Union together and participate in a short discussion afterwards.
+The State of the Union talk is the real meat of the first day of WWDC where all the juicy technical details are revealed.
+It's the WWDC day one highlight for many developers.

+Join our Slack to stay in touch before and after the events.
+If you need an invite, the process is automated, just click the link on our website: http://phillycocoa.org/slack/

-Our monthly meeting will be on [Thursday, June 13th](https://www.meetup.com/PhillyCocoaHeads/events/kvsmnqyzjbrb/).
+Our next monthly meeting will be on [Thursday, July 9th](https://www.meetup.com/PhillyCocoaHeads/events/qjkrnrybckbmb/).